lukaszraczylo/graphql-monitoring-proxy/README.md

 ### Why this project exists

 I wanted to monitor the queries and responses of our graphql endpoint.
 Still, we didn't want to pay the price of the graphql server itself ( and I will not point fingers at a particular well-known project), as monitoring and basic security features should be a standard, free functionality.

+### Important releases

+You should always try to stick to the latest and greatest version of the graphql-proxy to ensure that it's as much bug-free as possible.
+Following list will be kept to the maximum of five "most important" bugs and enhancements included in the latest versions.

+* **20/08/2024 - 0.23.21+** - Fixes the bug when timeouts were not respected on proxy-graphql line.
+Affected versions before that were timeouting after 30 seconds which was set as default ( thanks to Jurica Železnjak for reporting ).
+It also provides a temporary fix for running within kubernetes deployment, when graphql server ( for example - hasura ) took more time to start than the proxy, causing avalanche of errors with "can't proxy the request".

+* **19/08/2024 - 0.21.82+** - Fixed the issue when proxy failed to start if global cache was disabled, therefore not initialized and proxy tried to perform the cache operations during normal query operations.

 ### How to deploy